 Ask your EHR vendor about the authenticity of patient data storage, host selection, and accessibility.

-Owning your patient data is also a key to provide unabated services to the patients.
+Owning your patient data is also a key to providing unabated services to the patients.

 |Operational Efficiency||EHR selection must also account for the overall process and procedural integrity of the system. |

-Any kind of failure can lead to defects in patient care.
-Moreover, it may also land you into medical malpractice litigation.
+Any kind of failure can lead to defects in inpatient care.
+Moreover, it may also land you in medical malpractice litigation.